180 Days From July 1st: A Journey Through Time and Calculation

 - December: 31 days

 Leap years occur every four years, except for years divisible by 100 unless they are also divisible by 400.
-This means that the year 2000 was a leap year, but the year 1900 was not.
+Basically, the year 2000 was a leap year, but the year 1900 was not.
 Knowing whether a year is a leap year is crucial for accurate date calculations, especially when dealing with longer periods.

 Method 1: Manual Calculation – Step-by-Step Approach